matematiflo/SumsOfSquares/SumSq/Defs.md

 > `∀ L : List R, SumSqTR L = SumSq L`

 The idea behind the proof is that, when `S = SumSq L'`, the term  `SumSqAux S L` can be computed in terms of the original function `SumSq`.
+This idea is formalised in the next result.

 ```lean
 theorem SumSqAuxGen [Semiring R] (L : List R) : ∀ L' : List R, SumSqAux (SumSq L') L  = SumSq L' + SumSq L := by